Continental Dollar¶

 Economic and Social Consequences¶

 The Continental dollar debasement created significant wealth transfers.
 Creditors who had lent money or sold goods on credit early in the Revolution were repaid in nearly worthless paper, losing most of their capital.
 Debtors, conversely, benefited from discharging obligations with depreciated currency.
-This arbitrary redistribution created economic hardship and social resentment.

 Soldiers bore particular hardship.
 Paid in Continentals, they watched their wages lose value even as they risked their lives.
 Mutinies occurred in 1780 and 1781, partly motivated by grievances over worthless currency.
 The inability to pay the army adequately in sound money nearly cost the Revolution its success.